 That’s because when you fast you stimulate cellular regeneration.
 Feeding these hungry new cells with high-carb processed junk that most people consume on a Standard American Diet, can cause cancerous lesions and inflammation.

-Most people on OMAD also prefer to place their eating window near the end of the day, but not so late that it interferes with digestion before bed.
+Most people on OMAD also prefer to place their eating window at mid-day, or near the end of the day, but not so late that it interferes with digestion before bed.

 The chart below denotes an eating window from 7-8 pm and a fasting window from 8 pm to 7 pm the next day.